dtcc-platform/dtcc-docs/doc/installation.md

 DTCC Doc requires Node.js which can be installed by

     brew install node  # on Mac
-	apt install nodejs  # on Ubuntu
+    apt install npm    # on Ubuntu

 ## Initial setup